realityforge/chef-glassfish/README.md

 - async_replication:  Defaults to <code>true</code>.
 - properties:  Defaults to <code>{}</code>.
 - descriptors:  Defaults to <code>{}</code>.
+- libraries: Array of JAR file names deployed as applibs which are used by this deployable.
+Defaults to <code>[]</code>.
 - domain_name: The name of the domain.
 - terse: Use terse output from the underlying asadmin.
 Defaults to <code>false</code>.
 - echo: If true, echo commands supplied to asadmin.
 Defaults to <code>true</code>.